|

 MS: All right.
 Everybody…and Sara, you think so?

 Sara: I think all it needs to be is Hershey’s.
-It doesn’t
+It doesn’t matter the size.

-Sara: See, if you melt the chocolate all over the marshmallow, you’re
+Sara: See, if you melt the chocolate all over the marshmallow, you’re not going to get the marshmallow taste.

 MS: Okay.

-it’s going to melt it very little and it’s going to give you
+Sara: If you put a cooked marshmallow, like light brown on chocolate, it’s going to melt it very little and it’s going to give you just the right taste.

 MS: Okay.
 What do you think Katie?